Dr. Robin Dummer

 Vice President for Advancement

-Gordon Flinn has served as Simpson University’s chief development officer since 2002.
-His duties include providing administrative oversight of institutional advancement, marketing, and alumni and parent relations.
+Gordon Flinn has served as Simpson University’s chief development officer since 2001.
+His duties include providing administrative oversight of institutional advancement, marketing, and alumni, parent and church relations.
 He is the former Vice President of Finance and Operations for a nationwide third-party insurance administrator, a Simpson alumnus, and a former ASPIRE faculty member.
-He holds a B.S. in Accounting and an M.B.A. in Finance from St. Mary’s College.
+He holds a B.S. in Accounting from San Francisco State University and an M.B.A. in Finance from St. Mary’s College.
 He is a member of Redding East Rotary and a board member of the Greater Redding Chamber of Commerce, Neighborhood Church of Redding, and Town & Country Manor in Santa Ana, Calif.
 He and his wife, Kris, have three adult children.

 Interim Administrator for Enrollment Management